Fox682/Projects/Tictactoe.md

 ...
 Space.... goddamnit... comedy comes in threes...

-> Store the game state in the most asinine way I can think of - Past Me Who is a Jerk
+> Past Me Who is a Jerk - "Store the game state in the most asinine way I can think of"

 Since we're using a sort of Temporal Reconstruction to store the bits we can, instead of storing all 9 bits per "frame", store the data in an even more esoteric way.